hashicorp/katakoda/consul-l7-observability-kubernetes/step6.md

 Forwarding from [::1]:3000 -> 3000
 ```

-Now, open a new tab and view port 3000.
+Now, open the Grafana UI tab next to the Terminal tab in the Katacoda environment.
+This will launch a new browser tab.
 Login with
 username `admin` and password `password`.
 Once you
 have logged into the Grafana UI, hover over the dashboards
 icon (four squares in the left hand menu) and then click